huggingface/optimum-habana/examples/language-modeling/README.md

     --use_lazy_mode
 ```

-This takes about X minutes to train on a single HPU.
+This takes about 13 minutes to train on a single HPU.
 It reaches
-a score of ~X perplexity once fine-tuned on the dataset.
+a score of about 20.9963 perplexity once fine-tuned on the dataset.

 To run on your own training and validation files, use the following command: